Shaping Smart City #3: AutoPi connected Fire, Rescue and Emergency vehicles - take actions to save time and efforts for rescue workers.

 "Did you know that many hospitals all over the world have increased costs related to missing equipment and they purchase 15% to 20% extra equipment for efficient work flow?"

-The greatest challenge of emergency services is that accidents or disasters cannot be predicted and the safety of citizens, who ultimately use the city, highly depends on the response of the emergency sector.
+The greatest challenge of emergency services is that accidents or disasters cannot be predicted and the safety of citizens, who ultimately use the city, highly depend on the response of the emergency sector.
 Delay in response times could be the difference between life and death.

 While manpower deployed during emergency situations can be trained, they must be provided with proper information and vital equipment in time to give a head start in cutting response time.
-That is why it is important to raise initiatives, which provide reliable information of dispatch supplies on board emergency vehicles.
+That is why it is important to raise initiatives, which provide reliable information of dispatch supplies on board of emergency vehicles.
 This ensures a quick and smooth functioning of emergency services.

 What is IoT?